Family of Imran Khan: Uncles and aunts

 Ahmed Hasan Khan had four daughters: the eldest, Iqbal Bano, followed by Mubarak and Shaukat (Imran's mother).
 Another sister is said to have died early.
 Ahmed Raza Khan (Imran's maternal uncle) was the only son.
 Ahmed Raza was known affectionately by his friends as "Aghajan", and played fifteen first-class cricket matches in India and Pakistan, playing for Northern India followed by Punjab.
 He later served as a national selector on the Pakistan Cricket Board.

 Imran's eldest maternal aunt, Iqbal Bano, was married to Dr. Wajid Ali Khan Burki, a high-ranking medical corps officer and physician in the Pakistan Army.
 Imran's second aunt, Mubarak, was married to Jahangir Khan.
 Jahangir was a cricketer during the British Raj era and played for India.
 He later served as a cricket administrator in Pakistan until his resignation when his son Majid was close to national selection.
 He resigned from the post to maintain the impartiality of the Cricket Board.

-Imran's uncles Javed Zaman (his cricket mentor), Fawad Zaman, and Humayun Zaman, also played first-class cricket and were the sons of Khan Bahadur Zaman Khan (the founder of Zaman Park).
+Imran's uncles Humayun Zaman, Javed Zaman (his cricket mentor), and Ahmed Fuad Zaman, also played first-class cricket and were the sons of Khan Bahadur Zaman Khan, the founder of Zaman Park.
+Ahmed Fuad retired as a Brigadier in the Pakistan Army.

-One of Pakistan's leading English-language columnists, Khaled Ahmed (1943-2024), who belongs to the Burki tribe, was an uncle of Imran.
+One of Pakistan's leading English-language columnists, Khaled Ahmed (1943-2024), who belongs to the Burki tribe, was also an uncle of Imran.